This document contains solutions to some of the commonly faced issues you are likely to encounter as an Admin.

 Then restart the actual server in the normal mode by updating the

 /tmp/recovery_data.json.
-Set Mode to "normal".
+Set the mode to "normal".
 It will resume routing pending events and the ordering of the events is guaranteed.

-Check if your system is in "degraded" or "maintenance" mode.
+Check if your system is in the degraded or maintenance mode.
 This could result in only logging the events and not processing them.
 If needed, increase the storage capacity of your machine till there are no issues in the disk usage.

 Ideally, this should not happen.
 Restarting the service is recommended in such a scenario.

 If you have sessions enabled, RudderStack caches the session information.
-Configure
+Please configure

 If there are tables that start with